People Are Dragging Taylor Swift For Copying Miley Cyrus In Her New Music Video

 Taylor Swift launched her new video for “Look What You Made Me Do” at the MTV Video Music Awards on Sunday night, and right off the bat, everyone was talking about it.
 Though some of it was probably…. not what Taylor would like to hear.
 Twitter called the video out, saying Taylor Swift's new video copied Miley Cyrus.

 To be fair, Taylor's been accused of copying a lot of stuff in her new video.
-She's been called out for copying Beyoncé's Lemonade album (and the song “Formation” in particular), and people are also saying that she reminds them an awwwwwful lot of Britney Spears in the new video.
+She's been called out for copying Beyoncé's Lemonade album (and the song “Formation” in particular), and people are also already saying that Taylor's “Look What You Made Me Do” styling reminds them an awful lot of classic Britney Spears.
 But there's one delightful detail that really stood out — that weird birdcage.

-Yeah, Taylor spends a good portion of her video on a swing in the middle of a birdcage, and it reminded a lot of people of Miley Cyrus — who, a reminder, spent a good portion of her 2010 video for “Can't Be Tamed” in a birdcage (also, in an actual bird's nest, so that's different, at least).
+Yeah, Taylor spends a good portion of her video on a swing in the middle of a birdcage, and it reminded a lot of people of Miley Cyrus — who, a reminder, spent the majority of her 2010 video for “Can't Be Tamed” in a birdcage (also, in an actual bird's nest too, so that's different, at least).
 Everything old is new again, I guess?

-Twitter was raising its collective eyebrow pretty quickly.
+Twitter started raising its collective eyebrow pretty quickly.

 Some people were reminded of Lindsay Lohan's foray into pop music, too.